Voluntary Self-Identify Forms

 Why am I being asked to fill out this form?

-The University of Louisiana at Lafayette is considered a federal contractor and is required to maintain and analyze data on the race, ethnicity, veteran, and disability status of employees in compliance with the provision of Executive Order 11246 to the Office of Federal Contract Compliance Programs (OFCCP).
+The University of Louisiana at Lafayette is a federal contractor and is required to maintain and analyze data on the veteran and disability status of employees, as part of its compliance obligations to the Office of Federal Contract Compliance Programs (OFCCP).

 Forms: